Purify Your Tests Episode IV: The Monoids Strike Back

 val bookkept = bookkeeper.bookkeep(data, enriched) val stored = storage.store(bookkept, enriched)

-With a glorious sum total of 5 parameters, we managed to make this code highly testable with stateless mocks and maximally lean input data.
+storedWith a glorious sum total of 5 parameters, we managed to make this code highly testable with stateless mocks and maximally lean input data.
 Those were the days...

-is actually a glorified ETL job.
+Unfortunately, since then, someone in management discovered that what we so bravely called UberService is actually a glorified ETL job.
 And so, management decreed, our service was demoted to be a batch job.
 Oh well...
 Might as well use this opportunity to refactor our code and improve it, that's the thing us developers love doing the most.

 Stream Data, Stream...